 Patrick rode 40 winners in the 2016/2017 season but lost out to Jamie Codd by one winner in his bid to retain the Amateur Riders' crown that he had held for the previous nine seasons.

 Patrick won the National Hunt Chase on Rathvinden, trained by his father Willie, at the 2018 Cheltenham Festival.
-He has four winners at Cheltenham (one more than his father Willie rode) to his name having previously won the Weatherbys Champion Bumper on Cousin Vinny (his first winner in Britain) in 2008 and on Champagne Fever in 2012, and the National Hunt Chase National Hunt Chase on Back In Focus in 2013.
+As of 2022, he has seven winners at Cheltenham, the first of which was the Weatherbys Champion Bumper on Cousin Vinny (his first winner in Britain) in 2008 and on Champagne Fever in 2012, and the National Hunt Chase National Hunt Chase on Back In Focus in 2013.
 He rode three winners at the Festival in 2022.

 With 57 winners, Patrick regained the champion amateur crown in the 2017/18 season, his tenth time to win the title.
 He landed a big mid-summer success a few months later when top-weight Sharjah took the Guinness Galway Handicap Hurdle for his father Willie.
 He won the Galway Hurdle for a second time in 2020 on Aramon and remarkably won the race again in 2021 on Saldier, becoming the first jockey to win the Galway Hurdle three times since Jonjo O'Neill won the race for a third and final time in 1983.